 Management structures for sustainable business practices

 We uphold a high level of environmental and safety management in all our business activities.
-99.8% of Fortum’s electricity and heat production operations are ISO 14001 certified and 98.4% were OHSAS 18001 certified.
+99.9% of Fortum’s electricity and heat production operations are ISO 14001 certified and 97.0% were OHSAS 18001 or ISO 45001 certified.

 Sustainability is an integral part of Fortum’s strategy and the highest decision-making authority in these issues is with the Board of Directors.
 The Fortum Executive Management decides on the sustainability approach and the Group-level sustainability targets that guide our annual planning.
 The targets are ultimately approved by Fortum’s Board of Directors.

 Fortum’s line management is responsible for the implementation of policies and instruction and for day-to-day sustainability management, and the realisation of the safety targets is a part of Fortum’s incentive system.